(Disclosure: Some of the links below may be affiliate links)

 I am not saying that to show off that my strategy is cheaper than Inyova.
 I am saying that because it does not help customers!
 People should know that investing by themselves is less expensive than what Inyova tries to show.
 If you want more details about such a comparison, read my article about the different levels of investing.

-Overall, I think that Yova fees are not great.
+Overall, I think that Inyova fees are not great.
 For low invested amounts, the fees are too high compared to a cheaper Robo-Advisor.
-On the other hand, if you have a considerable amount of money invested in Yova, the fees will be good.
+On the other hand, if you have a considerable amount of money invested in Inyova, the fees will be good.
 Finally, their comparison with other alternatives could have better transparency.

 How to open an account with Inyova?